 Vets can catch many health problems early with regular health check-ups.

 Glaucoma is a disease that occurs when the optic nerve is damaged due to a build-up of pressure in the eye.
-Just as in humans, the disease can not be completely cured, but its progression can be slowed.
+Just as in humans, the disease cannot be completely cured, but its progression can be slowed.
 In doxies, the eyes may redden and then bulge and become cloudy at the onset of the disease.
 If your dog has glaucoma, you may also notice them showing signs of eye pain and blurred vision.
 Sometimes, the dog may even have bouts of vomiting and an appearance of general ill health.

 12. Eye Ulcers

-Corneal ulcers, often referred to as simply eye ulcers, can be found in almost any dog breed, but they are more of a health concern with dachshunds.
+Corneal ulcers, often referred to simply as eye ulcers, can be found in almost any dog breed, but they are more of a health concern with dachshunds.
 Since these corneal ulcers can appear quickly and without warning, they are often invisible.
-They can worsen if not treated, so it is important for you to recognize the signs of a possible ulcer and get your dog to the vet quickly.
+They can worsen if not treated, so it is important to recognize the signs of a possible ulcer and get your dog to the vet quickly.
 These symptoms include weeping eyes, craters on the surface of the eyes, redness, inflammation, squinting, or scratching at their eyes.
 Once the ulcers are treated, they heal quickly.

 13. Degenerative Mitral Valve Disease (DMVD)